 Figure 2.4: Superposition of two ferredoxin structures.
-The alignment on the left was used by jalview to superpose structures associated with the FER1_SPIOL and FER1_MAIZE sequences in the alignment.
+The alignment on the left was used by Jalview to superpose structures associated with the FER1_SPIOL and FER1_MAIZE sequences in the alignment.
 Parts of each structure used for superposition are rendered as a cartoon, the remainder rendered in wireframe.
 The RMSD between corresponding positions in the structures before and after the superposition is shown in the Jmol console.

-Exercise 15: Aligning structures using the ferredoxin sequence alignment.
+Exercise 15: Aligning Structures using the Ferredoxin Sequence Alignment

 - 15.a.
 Continue with the Jalview project created in exercise 14.
 Use the Discover PDB IDs function to retrieve PDB IDs associated with the FER1_MAIZE sequence. - 15.b.
-Once discovery has completed, use the View PDB Structure submenu to view the PDB file associated with FER1_MAIZE.
-Jalview will give you the option of aligning the structure to the one already open.
-To superimpose the structure associated with FER1_MAIZE with the one associated with FER1_SPIOL, press the Yes button.
-The Jmol view will update to show both structures, and one will be moved on to the other.
+Once discovery has completed, use the View PDB Structure submenu to view one of the PDB file associated with FER1_MAIZE (eg. 3B2F) Jalview will give you the option of aligning the structure to the one already open.
+To superimpose the structure associated with FER1_MAIZE with the one associated with FER1_SPIOL, press the Yes button. - The Jmol view will update to show both structures, and one will be moved on to the other.
 If this doesn't happen, use the Align function in the Jmol submenu - 15.c.
 Create a new view on the alignment, and hide all but columns 121 through to 132. - 15.d.
-Use the Jmol submenu to recompute the superposition using just columns 121-132 of the alignment.

-Note how the molecules shift position when superposed using a short part of the - Note how the molecules shift position when superposed using a short part of the two structures. - 15.e.
+Use the Jmol submenu to recompute the superposition using just columns 121-132 of the alignment (The easiest way to achieve this is to select column 121-132 and in the View menu selected "All but selected region" from the Hide options). - Note how the molecules shift position when superposed using a short part of the two structures. - 15.e.
 Compare the initial and final RMSDs for superimposing molecules with the small section and with the whole alignment.
-Which view do you think give the best 3D superposition, and why?
+(The RMSD report can be viewed by right clicking the mouse on Jmol window, and select "Show" and "Measurements") Which view do you think give the best 3D superposition, and why?